 Please direct questions to:

-Geoffrey Jeram, U.S. Army Combat Capabilities Command
+Geoffrey Jeram, U.S. Army CCDC

 • Breaking developments in V/STOL-enabling Sciences and Technologies

-• Current & Historical V/STOL Technology Overviews, Program updates, and Business case studies
+• Current & historical V/STOL Technology Overviews, Program updates, and business case studies

 • Heavy through Ultra-Heavy V/STOL lift solutions (>20,000 kg payload)